Telkom enters ring

 Afena Capital telecoms analyst Khulekani Dlamini said he did not expect Telkom to start a price war with its rivals in a bid to lure customers away.

-"I just do not think Telkom is going to create a price war by incentivising consumers to move over to its products," Dlamini said.'New era'
+"I just do not think Telkom is going to create a price war by incentivising consumers to move over to its products," Dlamini said.

 He added that Telkom should rather focus on data products as it had developed infrastructure to satisfy the needs of consumers wanting this product.